neelsmith/greeklang/specs/md/greek/tokens/Tokens.md

 The "Milesian" system of numeric notation borrowed glyphs from the alphabetic writing systems, including glyphs for 6, 90 and 900 drawn from epichoric alphabets, and lacking any corresponding character in the later literary Greek alphabet.

 - Valid <a concordion:run="concordion" href="MilesianInteger.html">integers</a>
 - Valid <a concordion:run="concordion" href="MilesianFraction.html">fractions</a>
 - Valid <a concordion:run="concordion" href="MilesianString.html">strings of characters</a>

+## Specifications for other symbolic notation ##

+- Valid astronomical symbols